metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 Overdue loans are subject to liquidation, but borrowers are afforded a grace period to repay the loan until an external actor executes the liquidation.
+Borrowers also receive a split of the liquidation surplus.

 ### Automatic Tranching